Download a FREE E-Book with 20 Easy Weeknight Dinners

 Above view of chocolate chess pie cut into slices

-If you haven’t tried a chess pie before, the holiday season is a great time to do so.
-It is very easy to make since it requires pretty standard pantry ingredients but it is so tasty that your guests will rave about it for gatherings to come.
+• Perfect easy holiday dessert – If you haven’t tried a chess pie before, the holiday season is a great time to do so.
+It is very easy to make since it requires pretty standard pantry ingredients and little prep time, but is still loaded with flavor.
+It is so tasty that your guests will rave about it for gatherings to come.

 Side view of a chocolate chess pie with a dollop of whipped cream on it